limclai/limclai/README.md

 - 👋 Hi, I’m @limclai
-- 👀 I look up to my grandmother, my mom, Muhammad Ali, Mike Tyson, Cus D'Amato, Kobe Bryant (not that it's of interest to you)
+- 👀 My fav public figures are Muhammad Ali, Mike Tyson, Cus D'Amato, Kobe Bryant
 - 🌱 I’m currently learning ...Project Managament, Product Management, UX Design, Javascript, Python, Blockchain & Defi, NFTs, Web3
 - 💞️ This Github is for fun and not so much of a statement